swyxio/brain/A - DX Circle/DX Tips blog ideas.md

 - explaining benefits to later adopters
 - vs explaining how it works to early adopters
 - later adopters - no reason why not - pareto optimal - boring https://benn.substack.com/p/the-end-of-big-data
+- early: the tech is the story
+	- cost doesnt matter
+- late: the result is the story
+	- cost optimisation

 ## breaking out of the devrel comfort zone